 - Shopify.com collects shipping and billing info, if you make a purchase.

 - We use Stamps.com to create your shipping label.

 - USPS.com tracks your package.

 - YouTube.com and Google.com store cookies for our videos.

 For successful Kickstarters, your shipping address is collected via a survey.

-We import the survey from our secure Kickstarter.com account to our shipping computer as Excel spreadsheets.
+We import the survey from our secure Kickstarter.com account as Excel spreadsheets.
 These allow us to package your rewards and create their shipping labels.
-Once all rewards are shipped, we shred the Excel paper lists and delete the files from our computer.
+Once all rewards are shipped, we shred the paper shipping lists and delete the files from our computer.